Daisy Jones & the Six: Development

 The series was announced on July 25, 2019.
-The series is written by Scott Neustadter and Michael H. Weber, who serve as executive producers alongside Reese Witherspoon and Lauren Neustadter.
-Taylor Jenkins Reid also produces the series.
+The series was adapted for television by Scott Neustadter and Michael H. Weber, who serve as executive producers alongside Reese Witherspoon and Lauren Neustadter.
+Taylor Jenkins Reid, the author of the novel, also produces the series.
 Production companies involved in the series are Hello Sunshine, Circle of Confusion and Amazon Studios.

 Casting

 In mid November 2019, it was announced that Riley Keough and Camila Morrone had joined the cast of the series.
 In February 2020, Sam Claflin, Suki Waterhouse, Nabiyah Be, Will Harrison, Josh Whitehouse, and Sebastian Chacon joined the cast of the series.
 In October 2021, Tom Wright and Jacqueline Obradors were cast in starring and recurring capacity, respectively.
 The following November, Timothy Olyphant joined the series in a recurring role.

 Filming

-The series began filming in late September 2021 and wrapped in early May 2022 in New Orleans.
+The series was originally start to production in April 2020, but postponed to 2021 due to the COVID-19 pandemic.
+It began filming in late September 2021 and wrapped in early May 2022 in New Orleans.

 Music

 The single "Regret Me" from the fictional band in the series, Daisy Jones & the Six, was released on January 25, 2023.
 The second single "Look at Us Now (Honeycomb)" was released on February 15, 2023.
-A full-length album, Aurora, was released by Atlantic Records on March 2, 2023.
+A full-length album, Aurora, was released by Atlantic Records on March 3, 2023.
 The album's lead vocals were performed by Riley Keough and Sam Claflin.
 It was composed, performed, and produced by Blake Mills, with additional production by Tony Berg and in collaboration with musicians such as Chris Weisman, Jackson Browne, Marcus Mumford, and Phoebe Bridgers.